tooledesign/pybna/README.md

 For more guidance on the import process, see our [import instructions](import.md).

+## Traffic Stress

+pyBNA has a module that can calculate traffic stress based on roadway characteristics in your roadway data.
+There's also the ability to apply assumptions for locations where data is not available.

+For more information about the traffic stress module, see the [traffic stress instructions](stress.md).

 ## Getting started

 First, import pybna and create a pyBNA object by pointing it to the config file.